mhammell-laboratory/TEtranscripts/README.md

       --version
          Show program's version and exit

     *NOTE* BAM files must be either unsorted or sorted by queryname.
-If the BAM files are sorted by position, please use the '--sortByPos--' option
+If the BAM files are sorted by position, please use the '--sortByPos' option

 Example Command Lines
 ---------------------